Xenonsmurf/Ashita-4-Plugins-and-Addons/Novo/README.md

    if not you will drop fps.

  # Please Note
- ## This Plugin looks for navmesh files in the following location.
+  This Plugin looks for navmesh files in the following location.
- ## Ashita v4\config\NavMesh Files\
+  Ashita v4\config\NavMesh Files\
- ## All navmesh files must be in the following format zoneID.nav
- ## I use the d3d9 Proxy by Atom0s, and have no no issues.
+  All navmesh files must be in the following format zoneID.nav I use the d3d9 Proxy by Atom0s, and have no no issues.

-## Special thanks to Atom0s for all the hard work on Ashita and for all the help!
+## Special thanks to Atom0s for all the hard work on Ashita and for all the help over the years.
 ![Alt text](https://github.com/xenonsmurf/Ashita-4-Plugins-and-Addons/blob/master/Novo/test1.png  "example1")